 One may question whether a single-earner subject is the appropriate baseline for comparison.
-For example, why is the asymmetric dependency effect discernible only when we compare the passive member of a single-earner partnership to a solitary subject but not when we compare her to the active member of a single-earner partnership?
-We believe that the single-earner provides the appropriate baseline for two reasons.
+For example, why is the asymmetric dependency effect discernible only when we compare the passive member of a single-earner partnership with a solitary subject but not when we compare her with the active member of a single-earner partnership?
+We believe that the single earner provides the appropriate baseline for two reasons.
 First, the existing theoretical and empirical literature motivating this study takes the hypothetical single individual as the prototype.
 Second, we have no ex ante reason to believe that the appropriate way to measure treatment effects is within a particular dependency treatment.
 Rather, we view the single earner as the benchmark against which to measure possible deviations among both the active and passive halves of single-earner partnerships.
-From a practical standpoint, the lack of a significant difference between the passive and active members of a single-earner partnership (or between active partners and single-earners) could arise for a variety of reasons, including weaker effects requiring bigger samples, an insufficiently strong partner bond in our experimental setting, or simply sampling variability.
+From a practical standpoint, the lack of a significant difference between the passive and active members of a single-earner partnership (or between active partners and single earners) could arise for a variety of reasons, including weaker effects requiring bigger samples, an insufficiently strong partner bond in our experimental setting, or simply sampling variability.
 Appropriately evaluating these possibilities is an opening for additional research.

 The laboratory experiment, even with its stylized setting and with no attempt at inducing any connection between subjects beyond anonymously sharing earnings, managed to uncover a significant asymmetric dependency effect.
-Prior to having any real experience with the task, subjects only displayed sensitivity to the stated risks of unemployment.
-After having some experience with the task and their roles, however, subjects who were randomly made dependent on the earnings and employment of a partner but who where unable to earn on their own were more supportive of insurance; subjects who were made jointly dependent but where both could earn showed no such difference in behavior.
+Before having any real experience with the task, subjects only displayed sensitivity to the stated risks of unemployment.
+After having some experience with the task and their roles, however, subjects who were randomly made dependent